-The test borings will be advanced using a rotary drill-rig or a combination direct-push drill-rig capable of advancing 4.25-inch inner diameter Hollow Stem Augers (HSA).
+The test borings will be advanced using a rotary drill-rig or a combination direct-push drillrig capable of advancing 4.25-inch inner diameter Hollow Stem Augers (HSA).
 Currently it is anticipated that test borings TB-101 and TB-102 will terminate at a depth of 12 ft. bgs, unless these test borings have to be advanced to greater depths to define the apparent extent of environmental impact.
 Test borings TB-103 through TB-107 will be advanced through approximately 30 ft. of overburden materials (i.e., at least 10 ft. below the top of the observed first water-bearing zone).
 The test borings will be located via GPS and tape measurements from existing site features.

-During drilling, continuous samples will be collected from the ground surface to depths of up to 16 ft. bgs using continuous split spoon samples collected via Standard Penetration Test (SPT) methods in the overburden ahead of the hollow stem augers.
-Depending on the subsurface conditions encountered, samples below 16 ft. bgs will be collected at 5-foot intervals.
-If field evidence of contamination is detected, continuous split spoon samples will be collected until the vertical extent of apparent contamination is determined.
+During drilling, continuous samples will be collected from the ground surface to target depths (i.e., typically into the uppermost groundwater zone underlying the Site) using continuous split spoon samples collected via Standard Penetration Test (SPT) methods in the overburden ahead of the hollow stem augers.
 If SPT refusal is encountered, the HSA will be used to advance the borings, and sampling will resume (i.e., assuming auger refusal is not encountered).
 The soil samples collected will be logged and screened with a PID in the field by a DAY representative.
 Select soil samples from the test borings will be collected for potential analytical laboratory analyses to confirm the field observation findings.